 Go to the datasheet of our ITO-coatings

-Here you will find the FAQ in regards to our ITO-coated materials and ITO-coatings in general.
-If you can't find an answer to a question you might have, please feel free to contact us with your question.
-We will be pleased to share all available information with you.
+Here you find the FAQ in regards to our ITO-coated materials and ITO-coatings in general.
+If you can't find an answer to your question, please feel free to contact us with your questions.
+We are pleased to share all available information with you.

 All given details and specifications are mean reference values and are not guaranteed.

 Also, please consider our "Notes on technical specifications".